 Remain vigilant of mobile apps collecting and sharing user data

-It’s clear we all need to remain aware of the data collection and sharing that occurs under the surface in custom, third-party commercial, and business-critical mobile apps.
+It’s clear we all need to remain aware of the data collection and sharing that occurs under the surface in custom, third-party commercial, and organization-critical mobile apps.
 To learn how NowSecure and the NowSecure Platform can help you manage mobile app security risk and more specifically audit your app’s collection of user data, e-mail us at [email protected] or fill out our contact form.